Anyon condensation and tensor categories: Appendix

 \begin{defn} \end{defn} We denote the module structure graphically as follows:

 \begin{defn} {\rm For a commutative algebra $A$, a module $(M, \mu_M)$ is called {\it local} if $\mu_M = \mu_M \circ c_{M, A} \circ c_{A,M}$. } \end{defn}

-\begin{defn} {\rm A $\EC$-algebra $(A, \mu, \iota)$ is called {\it separable} if $\mu: A\otimes A \to A$ splits as a morphism of $A$-bimodule.
-Namely, there is an $A$-bimodule map $e: A\to A\otimes A$ such that $\mu \circ e = \id_A$.
+\begin{defn} {\rm A $\EC$-algebra $(A, \mu, \iota)$ is called {\it separable} if $\mu: A\otimes A \to A$ splits as a morphism of $A$-$A$-bimodule.
+Namely, there is an $A$-$A$-bimodule map $e: A\to A\otimes A$ such that $\mu \circ e = \id_A$.
 A separable algebra is called {\it connected} if $\dim \hom_\EC(\one, A) = 1$.
 A commutative separable algebra is also called {\it \'{e}tale} algebra in \cite{dmno}. } \end{defn}

-If a $\EC$-algebra $A$ is separable, the category $\EC_A$ of $A$-module and the category $\EC_{A|A}$ of $A$-bimodules are both semisimple.
-In this paper, a connected separable commutative $\EC$-algebra is also called a condensable algebra for simplicity.
+If a $\EC$-algebra $A$ is separable, the category $\EC_A$ of $A$-module and the category $\EC_{A|A}$ of $A$-$A$-bimodules are both semisimple.
+In this paper, a connected separable commutative $\EC$-algebra is also called a 2d-condensable algebra for simplicity.

 \begin{defn} \end{defn}